Template Variables

 });

-Format arrays as readable lists:
+Format arrays as readable lists before substitution:

 const items = [ 'Item 1' , 'Item 2' , 'Item 3' ];